murabcd/ai-pod/README.md

 ## Model provider

-This extension ships with [Openai](https://openai.com/) provider as the default.
+This extension ships with [OpenAI](https://openai.com/) provider as the default.
 However, with the [AI SDK](https://sdk.vercel.ai/docs), you can switch LLM providers to [Ollama](https://ollama.com), [Anthropic](https://anthropic.com), [Cohere](https://cohere.com/), and [many more](https://sdk.vercel.ai/providers/ai-sdk-providers) with just a few lines of code.

 - Podcast Model (`gpt-4o-mini`): Versatile GPT-4.1 model for content understanding and summarization
 - Transcribe Model (`gpt-4o-mini-tts`): Specialized for generating high-quality, natural-sounding speech from text

 ## Running locally

 You will need to use the environment variables to run AI Pod.
-It's recommended you use [Vercel Environment Variables](https://vercel.com/docs/projects/environment-variables) for this, but a `.env` file is all that is necessary.
+It's recommended you use `.env` file since its necessary.

 > Note: You should not commit your `.env` file or it will expose secrets that will allow others to control access to your AI accounts.